Notre Dame of Maryland University’s rich history provides a powerful foundation for continuing innovation.

 On September 9, 2011, the 116th anniversary of the first day of classes at the College, Notre Dame became Notre Dame of Maryland University.
 The University offers programs through its flagship Women’s College (including Continuing Education), the College of Graduate Studies and College of Adult Undergraduate Studies (formerly the Weekend and Accelerated Colleges).
 The University is organized into four academic schools: Arts and Sciences, Education, Nursing, and Pharmacy.
 In addition, the University’s English Language Institute provides language and culture classes for non-native speakers and the Renaissance Institute offers lifelong learning opportunities for students 50 and older.
 While varied in scope, all of Notre Dame’s programs continue to emphasize professional and personal knowledge, development and integrity.

-For more than a century, Notre Dame’s 22,000 alumnae and alumni have gone on to lead exceptional lives of service and achievement.
+For 125 years, Notre Dame’s 26,000 alumnae and alumni have gone on to lead exceptional lives of service and achievement.
 They have built buildings and families, made scientific discoveries, run for office and in marathons, become military leaders and SSNDs, served as CEOs and in soup kitchens.
 Their lives prove time and again the powerful legacy of the founding SSNDs, whose mission remains: Transforming the world through education.